rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ### Scenario 1 – Route data published on a topic to the built-in-endpoint

 This scenario showcases how to configure route to send filtered messages from a custom topic to the built-in Event Hubs endpoint.
-This scenario also showcases routing query and message enrichments which are existing IoT Hub message routing capabilities.
+This scenario also uses routing query and message enrichments which are existing IoT Hub message routing capabilities.
 Consider a use case where one needs to identify location of vehicles.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario1).

 ### Scenario 2 – Fan-out (one-to-many) messages over custom topics

 This scenario simulates cloud to device commands to several devices and can be leveraged for use cases such as sending alerts to devices.
 Consider the use case where a fleet management service needs to send a weather alert to all the vehicles in the fleet.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario2).

-### Scenario 3– Fan-in (many to one) messaging over custom topics
+### Scenario 3 – Fan-in (many to one) messaging over custom topics

 This scenario simulates publishing messages from multiple clients to a single device.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario3)

-### Scenario 4– One to one messaging over custom topics
+### Scenario 4 – One to one messaging over custom topics

 This scenario simulates publishing messages from one client to another.
 Consider a use case where a user can unlock their car from a mobile app.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario4)

 ## Topic Spaces

-Topic space is a new concept introduced to simplify management of pub/sub topics.
+Topic space is a new concept introduced to simplify management of topics used for pub/sub.

 ### Terminology